Referral to medical examinations

 - contact with surface water and groundwater;

-- contact with wastewater;
+- contact with wastewater (harmful biological factors);

 - contact with soil;